DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/customPositionAxis.md

 ---
 ---
 ##### shortDescription
-Specifies a value axis on which the argument axis should be postitioned.
+Specifies a value axis on which the argument axis should be positioned.
+Applies only to a [multi-axis chart](/Documentation/Guide/Widgets/Chart/Axes/Multi-Axis_Chart/).

 ---